bretty937/magnet/README.md

 Each binary only includes the modules for that platform.

 > [!WARNING]
-> First compilation may take some minutes.
+> First compilation will take some minutes.

 As of now, this tool has been tested on the following OS: